CHORUS-TRE/chorus-install/README.md

    At this stage, the build cluster installation is complete.

 1. Fetch the ArgoCD URL and credentials from the ```build-cluster-name_output.yaml``` file.
-   Make sure the build cluster functions as expected, then proceed to bootstrap a remote cluster.

-1. If you did not fill in the remote cluster related variables yet, you need to do so in your `.env` file, source it and re-apply stage 0.
+1. Make sure the build cluster runs as expected.
+Check the applications status in ArgoCD.
+Check the alerts in Prometheus.
+Check the events in the different namespaces.

+## Install the remote cluster

+1. Go through steps 1 to 5 of the build cluster installation, making sure environment variables related to the remote cluster were filled in your env file.

 1. Initialize, plan and apply stage 3.
    > This stage installs Cert-Manager CRDs, creates the necessary secrets for Harbor and Keycloak and configures the connection from the ArgoCD running on the build cluster to the remote cluster.